 Heidi Lennartz, COO

 San Fernando Community Health Center (SFCHC) COO Heidi Lennartz – a licensed clinical social worker (LCSW) with more than 35 years of management experience in both medical and psychiatric healthcare settings – joined the center in August 2018.
 She approaches her work with a focus on the biopsychosocial perspective, whether managing operations or clinical issues.

 Lennartz plays a key role in implementing initiatives that support SFCHC’s growth as a trusted, patient-centered healthcare home for equitable whole person care.
 One key initiative, a diabetes remote patient monitoring pilot program launched in February 2021, addresses the optimization of telehealth capabilities to equalize healthcare access and delivery for those with chronic conditions and most at risk.

 Prior to joining SFCHC, Lennartz served as Associate Administrator at Providence Holy Cross Medical Center.
 Her previous experience also includes serving as CEO and as Director of Behavioral Health at Mission Community Hospital, and as Director of Case Management at USC University Hospital/Keck Medical Center.
 In addition, she performed work with Midway Hospital’s Immune Suppression Unit (AIDS).

-Lennartz earned a bachelor’s degree in psychology from California State University, Northridge, a Master of Social Work degree (public administration) from the University of Southern California, and received her Fellow of the American College of Healthcare Executives® (FACHE) certification in 2015.
-She has served on several community and healthcare organization Boards of Directors, and currently sits on the board of the National Council on Alcoholism and Drug Dependence of the San Fernando Valley (NCADD-SFV).
+Lennartz earned a bachelor’s degree in psychology from California State University, Northridge and a Master of Social Work degree (public administration) from the University of Southern California, and received her Fellow of the American College of Healthcare Executives®(FACHE) certification in 2015.
+She has served on several community and healthcare organization boards of directors, and currently sits on the board of the National Council on Alcoholism and Drug Dependence of the San Fernando Valley (NCADD-SFV).